metocean/moana-bufrtools/README.md

 |042016 	|Sea water potential density referenced to sea surface 	|
 |008080 	|Qualifier for GTSPP quality flag 	26, sea water potential density at a level |
 |033050 	|Global GTSPP quality flag |

 ---

-### Notes
-- Mangōpare sensor has the depth in meters - this is converted to dbars then to Pa.
-- Mangōpare provides the temperature in Celsius - this is converted to Kelvin.

----
 ## Licensing